hlb8122/Electron-Cash/readme_paycode.md

 3. receive_paycode_transaction()

-This takes a transaction and unpacks it using the paycode to generate the address.
+This takes a raw transaction and unpacks it using the paycode to generate the address.
 The output is the private key.
 It does not validate to see if the paycode matches.

+Usage:

+receive_paycode_transaction("010000.....523300000")

 This does not implement libsec256k1 as it was faster and clearer to use pure python.